intafon/genlog/README.md

   with the thumbnail.
 If there are no changes, only the thumbnail will be commited.

+`res` is the name of the directory where Genlog should look for images.
+If you simply run `genlog` it will look in the current directory.

+You can also run genlog seperately:

+    ./example.py
+    genlog res

+And you can add information to the commit message:

+    genlog res -m "this was a good result."

 ## What is the purpose of this?

 I frequently experiment with generative algorithms.
 This tool is an attempt to